-You’re all excited and can’t wait to launch your first online business, you’ve done your research, you picked out a niche and product you believe is going to be a bang, you’ve designed your online stone, and send out a couple of emails as pre-launch marketing – you’re confident of success, and you’re roaring to go live.
+You’re all excited and can’t wait to launch your first dropshipping business or online business, you’ve done your research, you picked out a niche and product you believe is going to be a bang, you’ve designed your online stone, and send out a couple of emails as pre-launch marketing – you’re confident of success, and you’re roaring to go live.

 Hey wait, I don’t want to bust your bubble but you know things can go wrong.
 You know your wholesale suppliers may choose not to show up, the website could crash, people might not even like the products you carry – you see there’re a hundred and one things that could go wrong, so it doesn’t hurt to doubly make sure you’ve crossed all your t’s and dotted all your I’s.